Discover Norwich

 But what about getting around the city once you’re there?
 Norwich is really compact, so your best means of transport is walking.
 That way you can explore the network of cobbled streets and higgledy-piggledy lanes at your own pace, and really get a feel for what makes Norwich unique.

 The city even has its own free WiFi service, so you can stay connected while you’re exploring.
-And the tourist information centre at The Forum is a great place to pick up city maps and find free walking trails.
+And you can use it to access the Visit Norwich website which is a great place to find out about all things Norwich.

 If you’re setting off further afield, there are great bus links to further-out parts of the city and universities like the UEA.
 Plus, you can take a train to the coast from Norwich – Wells-next-the-Sea and Cromer are both within daytripping distance.
 As are the beautiful Norfolk Broads.